 Changing the overheat (high-temp) thermostat default factory set points can lead to unnecessary alarms or system performance issues, such as equipment failures as a result of unreported alarms.

-3.8.5.
+3.8.4.
 Alarm Block Connections

-A pair of 10-position, labeled alarm blocks monitor components in the equipment compartment.
+Two 10-position, labeled alarm blocks monitor components in the equipment compartment.
 See the electrical diagram for information about alarm connections.
-All connections are normally closed and will open on alarm.
+All connections are normally closed and will open upon alarm.